Bodegas Chinchón. That is the best option. If you are in Madrid, come to Chinchon to have a wine.

 Plaza Mayor and also a bullfighting ring a couple of months a year.

-The square has a special charm and the stands of the bullfighting arena have only 3 rows so, the balconies of the restuarants are part of the audience when there is a bull fighting event.
-Assisting to a bull fighting event from thetre must be something unforgettable.
+The square has a special charm and the stands of the bullfighting arena have only 3 rows so, the balconies of the restaurants are part of the audience when there is a bullfighting event.
+Assisting to a bullfighting event from thetre must be something unforgettable.
 And just to dinner is an amazing experience.
 You have to be careful who you go with, because the square is so romantic that maybe you declare someone influenced by the environment and the next day you have already regretted it.

-There are also other restaurants outside of the square that are outstanding with underground caves with huge wine clay containers, made centuries ago for keeping the wine.
+There are also other restaurants outside of the square that is outstanding with underground caves with huge wine clay containers, made centuries ago for keeping the wine.

 Chinchon.
 Ideal on summer nights, and on sunny winter days (even cold days).

 All this to say that a summer night like the one we lived is unbeatable, but if you go on a sunny day in winter with a good coat you feel you will stand there forever.
 But when the sun disappears and the shadow comes you wish to leave in just 5 minutes.